 If the compensation is Then proof is needed of Cash The amount received.
-Documents that can be used for proof include: Financial account statements showing the deposited amount.
-Canceled checks made out to the customer or the customer's spouse; and Other documents that show the customer received the cash compensation.
+Documents that can be used for proof include: Financial account statements showing the deposited amount; Canceled checks made out to the customer or the customer's spouse; and Other documents that show the customer received the cash compensation.
 Resources other than cash Who previously owned the resource and that ownership was transferred to the customer.
 Proof includes: Sales receipts; Property deeds; Other documents and records showing the previous owner and the change in ownership.
 The equity value of the resource when it was received by the customer.
 See MA705 for proof by resource type.
 Assumption of legal debt The debt being legally assigned to the other person.
+Proof includes:

-Proof includes: Legal documents showing the transfer of the debt and the amount of the outstanding principle still owed at the time of the transfer; Collateral contact to the lender that confirms the debt has been legally assumed by the other person, and the amount of the outstanding principle at the time the debt was assumed.
+Legal documents showing the transfer of the debt and the amount of the outstanding principal still owed at the time of the transfer; Collateral contact to the lender that confirms the debt has been legally assumed by the other person, and the amount of the outstanding principal at the time the debt was assumed.
 Personal care services A valid personal care contract.
 Proof is needed that all requirements for a valid contract in policy section 4 above are met.
 Some of the items that may be needed include: For written contracts, a copy of the contract; For oral contracts, signed statements of the terms and date of the oral contract are needed from both parties; Documents or other evidence that the terms of the contract were or are being followed; Certification or licenses if compensation is claimed for care that requires a higher level of skill; Supporting legal documents; Statements from witnesses to the agreement; and Dated correspondence about the agreement.
+Compensation received before the transfer A valid contract.
+Proof is needed that all requirements for a valid contract in policy section 5 above are met.
+Some of the items that may be needed include: For written contracts, a copy of the contract; For oral contracts, signed statements of the terms and date of the oral contract are needed from both parties; Documents or other evidence that the terms of the contract were or are being followed; Supporting legal documents; Statements from witnesses to the agreement; and Dated correspondence about the agreement.